 Monkees Albums Ranked Worst to Best

-In the 50 years since the Monkees first invaded pop culture, they never completely left.
+In the decades since the Monkees first invaded pop culture, they never completely left.
 Just look at the following list of Monkees albums ranked worst to best.

 Debuting in the fall of 1966, the Monkees launched with a TV show about a rock 'n' roll band that crashed the party set in motion by the Beatles just a couple of years earlier.
 Soon, that television group became a real band – "it's like Leonard Nimoy actually becoming a Vulcan," singer and drummer Micky Dolenz famously noted – which led to one of the era's largest pop phenomenons.